simonesilvestroni/ssil-website/_posts/2022-11-23-how-i-use-internet.md

 I can read newsletters there, collected within a single tag, follow my YouTube subscriptions while avoiding the website altogether.
 This strips their algorithm out, along with the noise of comments and whatnot.
 If the urge to interact comes up, it’s easy to click the link and go to the website.

-There are desktop clients and mobile apps — in fact, I own [Reeder 5](https://reederapp.com/), which supports Feedbin accounts.
-However, I seem to enjoy the web app considerably more.
+While I enjoy the web app on Android, I've been using [Reeder 5](https://reederapp.com/) on macOS, which perfectly supports Feedbin accounts.

 Since I’m [not following mainstream news](/blog/degrowth/), the categories in Feedbin reflects my main interests: